yt-project/yt/doc/source/examining/low_level_inspection.rst

 yt organizes grids in a hierarchical fashion; a coarser grid that contains (or overlaps with) a finer grid is referred to as its parent.  yt organizes these only a single level of refinement at a time.
-To access grids, the ``grids`` attribute on a :class:`~yt.data_objects.hierarchy.AMRHierarchy` object.
+To access grids, the ``grids`` attribute on a :class:`~yt.data_objects.index.AMRHierarchy` object.
 (For fast operations, a number of additional arrays prefixed with ``grid`` are also available, such as ``grid_left_edges`` and so on.)
-This returns an instance of :class:`~yt.data_objects.grid_patch.AMRGridPatch`, which can be queried for either data or hierarchy information.
+This returns an instance of :class:`~yt.data_objects.grid_patch.AMRGridPatch`, which can be queried for either data or index information.

 The :class:`~yt.data_objects.grid_patch.AMRGridPatch` object itself provides the following attributes: